Financial Aid and University Costs

 To confirm your enrollment at the University of Arizona, you will pay a one-time enrollment fee of $390 via NextSteps.
 Students may request a refund no later than July 15th for the Fall semester.

 UA International Student Scholarship

 Submitting your completed application early will increase your probability of receiving aid.
+Preference will be given to student who have completed applications by February 1 for Fall.
+Students will still be considered for scholarships after these dates as funds remain available.
 Students selected for the scholarship will be informed via email.

 The University of Arizona is very happy to provide our students an exceptional scholarship matching tool called Scholarship Universe.
 Scholarship Universe was designed and created specifically for UA students and substantially cuts down the work you have to do to find scholarships.
 Once admitted to the UA, students login with their UA NetID to answer a short series of questions that match them to scholarships they are eligible for.
 You can access Scholarship Universe here.

 ** Scholarship Universe is only available to direct admitted students.